AdamWilsonLabEDU/SpatialDataScience/Project.md

 ### Source and Output Files

-You will upload the both the source (`.Rmd`) 	file and a PDF version (not HTML!) of the formatted document.
+You will upload 1) the source (`.Rmd`) 	file and 2) a PDF version of the formatted document.
 The PDF version will be graded, the `.Rmd` file will be used only if there are technical questions about the analysis.
 You can create the PDF version in either of the following ways:

 * Compile the `.Rmd` document to HTML (as explained [here](http://rmarkdown.rstudio.com/html_document_format.html)) and then open the html file in a browser (chrome, explorer, safari, etc.) and print it / save it as a pdf.
 * Compile the `.Rmd` document directly to PDF as explained [here](http://rmarkdown.rstudio.com/pdf_document_format.html)